Is a Macro Tracking App Better for Fat Loss, Muscle Gain, or Body Recomposition?

 Whether your goal is to drop fat, build lean muscle, or do both at the same time, a macro tracking app gives you the tools to get there faster — and stay there.

 You don’t need to be perfect.
-You just need to be consistent.
+You need a tracking system you can use consistently and enough data to understand how your body responds.

 If you’re ready to finally stop spinning your wheels and start making measurable progress, it’s time to give macro tracking a real shot.